A guide to Montréal’s seasonal outdoor markets and spaces

 Where: On Sainte-Catherine Street, between Saint-Hubert Street and Papineau Avenue

 Enjoy market-fresh products

-Where: Saint-Ambroise Street at the intersection of Atwater Avenue
+Where: Intersection of Saint-Ambroise Street and Atwater Avenue

 Laure Juilliard, blogger